andrelgf1/beginner_tutorials/readme.md

 ---

 ## Overview
-This projec is a brefly introduction to some ROS concepts and core components.
+This project is a briefly introduction to some ROS concepts and core components.
 The program creates two nodes, where one is the publisher while the other one is the subscriber.The goal of this work is to show the behavior and the interaction between this two nodes.
-The publisher is the node talker, which will continually broadcast a message in to the  topic and the subscriber listener will recieve this message.
+The publisher is the node talker, which will continually broadcast a message in to the  topic and the subscriber listener will receive this message.
-This projec creates a service inside talker(publishing) node to change the string being published  at the topic.
+This project creates a service inside talker(publishing) node to change the string being published  at the topic.

 ## License